AI in Automotive

 AI Act and Automotive: Compliance for German Car Industry

 Automotive is where AI regulation gets serious.
 When AI controls a vehicle, mistakes cost lives.
-The EU understood this—automotive AI faces some of the strictest requirements under the AI Act.
+The EU understood this—automotive AI faces some of the strictest EU AI Act compliance requirements in any sector.

 But there’s good news: if you’re already complying with vehicle type-approval regulations, you’re halfway there.